peterbangert/sprawl-hvc-berlin/README.md

 ### Description

-The Audience Control project is a project designed to allow and encourage viewer participation in the performance.
+The Audience Control project is a project designed to introduce randomness in live performances over the SPRAWL system by allowing the audience to anonymously control audio signals.

-1. First, the user can select one of the 8 various performers on the top of the screen by the numbered buttons
+1. First, visit [sprawl.hvc.berlin](http://sprawl.hvc.berlin/) and select one of the 11 various performers on the top of the screen by the numbered buttons
-2. The controls will adjust the spatial signals of the respective performer.
-The audio controls provided are reverb, distance, and azimuth.
+2. The controls will adjust the spatial signals of the respective performer, the options being:
     - Reverb controls can increase or decrease the amount of signal reflection in the acoustic space.
+    - Gain controls the input of the digital source, overall effects distortion.
     - Distance controls virtually how far the performer is from a center point
+    - Elevation controls height from center point.
-    - Azimuth controls at which angle the performer is from 0 degrees.
+    - Rotate controls at which angle the performer is from 0 degrees.

 3. Guess which audio source belongs to which performer shown on screen, and the results will be displayed when the performance is complete.